Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Introduction

 \section{Introduction}

-Smart energy communities have attracted significant interest from researchers recently.
-In smart energy communities, community members group together to achieve a common goal.
-The smart energy community utilizes the existing local energy infrastructures and enables community members' participation, cooperation, and coordination for the community's welfare.
-In addition, the smart energy communities facilitate balancing local energy production and consumption and also facilitate balancing community members' needs and preferences fairly and help keep monetary benefit within the community.
-These can help in becoming an energy community self-sustainable \cite{Mengelkamp2018}, \cite{Morstyn2018}, \cite{Ableitner2020}.
-Furthermore, it can help in achieving a cleaner and more affordable energy.
-Roughly speaking, smart energy communities can facilitate social interaction and build relationships among the community members that are unavailable in the traditional energy systems.
+The smart energy community has attracted significant interest from the research community recently.
+It consists of energy prosumers and consumers. {\em Energy prosumers} are the users that can consume and produce energy; for example, households connected to a power grid to consume energy and have solar photovoltaic panels on their rooftops to produce energy locally.
+In smart energy communities, members of a particular geographical location make a cooperative group to achieve a common goal.
+Moreover, in the smart energy communities, the prosumers provide the surplus produced energy to community members or a grid for monetary benefits or to store energy in a community energy storage.
+Furthermore, the prosumers may also contribute surplus energy to philanthropic works and help handle social challenges such as {\em energy poverty}.
+In particular, the members can support specially-abled people.
+Note that energy poverty is the lack of sufficient energy for primary human activities \cite{Guruswamy2011}.
+The smart energy community utilizes the existing local energy infrastructures and enables community members' participation, cooperation, and coordination for the community's welfare \cite{Savelli2021}.
+In addition, the smart energy communities facilitate balancing local energy production and consumption and aid in balancing community members' needs and preferences fairly.
+They also help keep monetary benefits within the community.
+Furthermore, it can help in achieving cleaner and more affordable energy.
+Additionally, roughly speaking, smart energy communities can facilitate social interaction and build relationships among the community members that are unavailable in the traditional energy systems \cite{Savelli2021}.
+These potentials can help in societies' prosperity, and in becoming an energy community self-sustainable \cite{Mengelkamp2018}, \cite{Morstyn2018}, \cite{Ableitner2020}; furthermore, it can help in achieving net-zero emission targets.